The Stand In (2020 film): Plot

-Actress Candy Black, was once a blockbuster comedic star, however, after years of drug abuse and anger issues, she's considered difficult.
-On one of her movies, Entrapment Babys set, she refuses to work until her stand in Paula reveals the director may replace her with Melissa McCarthy.
+Actress Candy Black was once a blockbuster comedic star, but after years of drug abuse and anger issues is considered difficult to work with.
+On the set of one of her movies, she refuses to work until her stand-in Paula reveals the director may replace her with Melissa McCarthy.
 During the scene, her co-star Jenna Jones hits her with a solid marble statue instead of a breakaway vase.
 In a rage, Black shatters an ashtray and a shard hits Jones' eye.
 The video goes viral, ruining her career.

 Candy locks herself up in her Long Island mansion for five years, while facing many legal issues from her addictions and tax evasion.
 Her romantic pen pal relationship with Steve Grady, also passionate about Shaker carpentry is her one joy - however, she secretly writes as Cathy Tyler, her actual legal name.
 In May 2019, she is sentenced to months in rehab, jeopardizing their plan to finally meet.
 She asks her former manager Louis to find her former stand-in Paula, now a struggling actress living in her car.
 Inviting Paula to her mansion, Candy asks her to attend rehab for her.
 She agrees, only if Candy resumes acting, with Paula as her stand-in.

 In rehab, Paula meets director's assistant Ingrid, who offers her a cameo in a reboot of their former collaboration Saddle Up.
 Upon release, Paula tells Cathy, but she refuses because filming conflicts with her first date with Steve.
 Desperate to resume work, Paula, as Steve, messages Cathy, claiming to be married and severing contact.
 Then as Cathy, attending her first date with Steve, initially planning to break up with him, but quickly falls for and begins dating him.

-Although the Saddle Up cameo is still in limbo, Paula convinces Cathy to appear in a series of six-figure talk show apology appearances.
+Paula convinces Cathy to appear in a series of six-figure talk show apology appearances.
 This puts Paula in contact with Louis (who doesn't know she's Paula), as well as their new publicist Simon.
 He asks her on a date and she accepts, but they are interrupted when Paula and Steve spot each other (Steve sees Cathy/Paula was Candy Black after watching her on a television interview).
 Paula and Steve go back to his apartment and have sex.
-Several days later, the Saddle Up offer is a go.
+Several days later, the Saddle Up offer is confirmed.